 Science means knowledge.
 In reality this means that it is about observing the world that we live in, questioning the parts that you don’t understand and then searching to find the answer.
 At St Brigid’s students of all ages are provided with a variety of opportunities to learn about science and therefore understand the world in which they live.

 At St Brigid’s we are privileged to have five fully equipped scientific laboratories for the students to work in.
 Each laboratory is set up to enable both practical and theoretical classes, with safety always the highest priority.
-Students from Year 6 up are timetabled into the laboratories for their classes.
+Students from Year 7 up are timetabled into the laboratories for their classes.
 Students in the Junior School also visit the laboratories for special occasions such as Science Week as well as some individual lessons.

 Once students enter Year 11 and 12 they are able to specialise in Biology, Human Biology, Chemistry, Physics and/or Psychology.
 They are provided with a variety of learning opportunities to cater to all learning styles and assist students in broadening their range of skills, knowledge and understanding.
 These include practicals, research tasks, investigations, modelling as well as theory lessons.
-Assessment types range from tests, exams, assignments, investigations and other specific tasks.
+Assessment types range from tests, examinations, assignments, investigations and other specific tasks.
 Field trips or excursions supplement class teaching and enable students to experience relevant aspects of the content.
 Teachers work intensively with the students to assist them with developing a good understanding of the concepts covered and assessment expectations so that each student has the opportunity to reach their potential.